mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - New algorithms :ref:`LoadWANDSCD <algm-LoadWANDSCD>` and :ref:`ConvertWANDSCDtoQ <algm-ConvertWANDSCDtoQ>` to load single crystal HB2C data and convert it to either Q-sample or HKL space.

+- New algorithm :ref:`IntegratePeaksProfileFitting` to integrate peaks using 3D profile fitting in reciprocal space.

 Improvements
 ############